sampullman/fetch-api/README.md

 ## Environment

 `fetch` must be available.
-If you need to support older browsers, use a polyfill such as [whatwg-fetch](https://github.com/github/fetch)
+If you need to support older browsers or Node, use a polyfill such as [whatwg-fetch](https://github.com/github/fetch)

 ## Example